 Analysis of Sonnet 144 by William Shakespeare

-William Shakespeare and a Summary of Sonnet 144
+William Shakespeare And A Summary Analysis of Sonnet 144

 First published in 1609, the 154 sonnets are chiefly concerned with all aspects of love and explore such issues as sexuality, romance, friendship, physical passion and truth.

 Some think the sonnets reveal what was going on in Shakespeare's private, emotional life, and represent the contents of his heart.
 Others claim that the sonnets are strictly literary, the speaker and characters were created by Shakespeare as he exercised his considerable talent for poetics.
 Perhaps the truth lies somewhere between these two.